Guanlong: Paleobiology

 Skull diagrams of both Guanlong specimens with known material in white.

-The age of the two individuals were determined using a histological analysis.
+The ages of the two individuals were determined using a histological analysis.
 The adult was shown to have matured at 7 years of age, and died at the age of 12.
 The juvenile died at 6, and was still growing.
-As the individuals are different ages, it can be seen some of the changes that happened during growth.
+As the individuals are of different ages, some of the changes that took place during growth can be seen.
 In the juvenile, the crest is restricted to the snout, which is proportionally shorter.
 The orbit is also larger, the hand comparatively larger, the lower leg is longer, the pubic bone has a less expanded end, and other features found in more derived coelurosaurs and tyrannosauroids.

 Guanlong possessed a cranial crest, which may have been used for display.
 It is similar to those of Dilophosaurus and Monolophosaurus, and like those it was highly pneumatized.
 However, it was more delicate than in the other genera, and also proportionately larger and more elaborate.
 Structures in Dilophosaurus and Monolophosaurus have also been suggested to be for species recognition, but the more gracile crest of Guanlong is more likely for display purposes.